Azeko2xo/woodem/doc/sphinx2/source/tutorial/export.rst

 Movies
 -------

-Sequence of snapshots can be saved :obj:`periodically <woo.core.PeriodicEngine>` by checking `Controller --> Video --> Take snapshots`; periodicity should be set according to your needs, and perhaps some experimentation is necessary as to how often to take a snapshot.
+Sequence of snapshots can be saved :obj:`periodically <woo.core.PeriodicEngine>` by checking :menuselection:`Controller --> Video --> Take snapshots`; periodicity should be set according to your needs, and perhaps some experimentation is necessary as to how often to take a snapshot.
 When done, click on :menuselection:`Controller --> Video --> Make video`.
 The resulting ``.mpeg4`` file can be, for example, uploaded to `youtube <http://youtube.com>`__.

 .. youtube:: D_pc3RU5IXc